lokeshsinghrajwar/ImageClassifierForHelmet/README.md

 This project can be very beneficial for traffic police in real world scenario and in future its accuracy can be increased with more vivid data sets and algorithms.

 The dataset is collected by me using google images batch downloader.
-Here is the link https://drive.google.com/file/d/1GmNawDFGA0rguJPRbYniCge4oUjJ01Gs/view?usp=drivesdk
+Here is the link: https://drive.google.com/file/d/1GmNawDFGA0rguJPRbYniCge4oUjJ01Gs/view?usp=drivesdk

 I have provided the label_image.py file which is used to test the model for new images.

 Here is my docker id where trained model is stored: 23eb220ba377

-You just have to run the following command to test the model python /tf_files/label_image.py /tf_files/Test_Image.jpg
+You just have to run the following command to test the model: python /tf_files/label_image.py /tf_files/Test_Image.jpg